Priority-on-African-Diagnostics/Diagnostic_Upload/README.md

 If you would rather only clone one or a selection of diagnostics you can.
 If you take this approach you must always clone the files/CONFIG area with your diagnostics of choice.
 Follow the steps below that show how to pull only the new temploate New_Diag:

-\> git clone --filter=blob:none --no-checkout  https://github.com/Priority-on-African-Diagnostics/LaunchPAD.git
+\> git clone --filter=blob:none --no-checkout  https://github.com/Priority-on-African-Diagnostics/Diagnostic_Upload.git

-\> cd LaunchPAD/
+\> cd Diagnostic_Upload/

-\> git sparse-checkout set DIAGNOSTICS/Central_African_Easterlies/ files/CONFIG
+\> git sparse-checkout set DIAGNOSTICS/New_Diag/ files/CONFIG

 \> git checkout master

+Create a copy of the New_Diag folder with the *diagnostic* name of your choice and make edits to that folder

 To run diagnostics on JASMIN move to the DIAGNOSTICS/*diagnostic* of your choice and alter home_add in *diagnostic*\_config.py is described above.
 Load the jaspy module (> *load jaspy*) and run *diagnostic*.py.
 Figure will appear in the plots directory and any intermediary netcdf files will appear in intermediary_files.